-I would imagine that you may feel a tad nervous, or unsure about this.
+I would imagine that you may feel a tad nervous, or unsure about this, as we are two people from different households meeting in an enclosed space for an hour.
 I feel I need to be honest here and admit that I am nervous too.
 As a result, I am being extremely careful about hygiene measures to keep clients, their families, myself and my family as safe as I am able whilst attempting to offer my clients their usual experience.

 I have emptied out The Head Shed, and deep cleaned it and its contents.
 We have had the air conditioning unit serviced and have installed a HEPA air filter unit.